How to watch Demi Lovato: Dancing With the Devil in the UK

 In the compelling teaser, which features her song of the same name, the singer tells the camera: "I had three strokes, I had a heart attack, my doctors said that I had five-to-ten more minutes".

-Lovato, who previously released her Simply Complicated documentary in 2017, is now set to delve even deeper than before, with the new four part series seeing those closest to her asked to candidly discuss her issues with drug addiction.
+Lovato, who previously released her Simply Complicated documentary in 2017, is now set to delve even deeper than before, with the new four part series seeing those closest to her asked to candidly discuss her issues with drug addiction and even her sexual assault.

 The program will also follow her short lived engagement to actor Mark Ehrich, sees Lovato shave her head and features contributions from the likes of Elton John and Christina Aguilera, who both talk about the toll of fame.

-When is Demi Lovato: Dancing with the Devil released?
+When is Demi Lovato: Dancing with the Devil released in the UK?

 How can I watch Demi Lovato: Dancing with the Devil?